ginatrapani/ginatrapani.org/src/md/archive.md

 ### January 2007

 * The Wall Street Journal Online profiles me in [Lifehacker Draws Visitors With Time-Saving Tech Tips](http://online.wsj.com/public/article/SB116527269925440424-GbLVc7wnfGE_jPbjS__mZKmNPM4_20080105.html).
-* Newsweek interviews me about Lifehacker in an article entitled (http://www.msnbc.msn.com/id/16531655/site/newsweek/)[Free Your Mind].
+* Newsweek interviews me about Lifehacker in an article entitled [Free Your Mind](http://www.msnbc.msn.com/id/16531655/site/newsweek/).
 * The BBC publishes my [hot tech pick of 2006, Parallels](http://news.bbc.co.uk/2/hi/technology/6199303.stm#4).
 * Published "How 2.0: 5 Things...
 That Can Help You Control Your Finances" in the January issue of _Popular Science_.